Study: Manufacturing companies are making steady improvements in their green performance

 PA Consulting Group’s second annual benchmarking study of manufacturing companies shows that the companies under review have improved their green performance since early 2011.
 The benchmarking analysis is a snapshot of four global manufacturing companies—Siemens, GE, Alstom and ABB—that improved their green performance through various methods.

-In a recent interview with Modern, Alex Davison, logistics analyst and managing consultant with PA Consulting, said that as industry leaders these large companies are in a unique position to drive change among their suppliers and carriers, as well as within their own organizations.
+In a recent interview, Alex Davison, logistics analyst and managing consultant with PA Consulting, said that as industry leaders these large companies are in a unique position to drive change among their suppliers and carriers, as well as within their own organizations.

 “Throughout the manufacturing and distribution industries, we’re seeing an increasing level of adoption of green technologies and practices,” said Davison.
 “It’s a classic case of large organizations using purchasing power and clout to go green while driving out costs.”